-Enclave bombarded by Syrian regime in deadliest day in 3 years
+Syria's Eastern Ghouta suffers 250 civilian deaths, rights group says

 Nearly 400,000 people live in Eastern Ghouta.
 They account for 94% of all currently besieged Syrians, according to the United Nations, and many are in desperate need of humanitarian aid.

 A UN and Syrian Arab Red Crescent aid convoy arrived in Eastern Ghouta last Wednesday.
-It was the first convoy to enter the area since November of last year, Reuters reported.
+It was the first convoy to enter the area since November, Reuters reported.

 Eastern Ghouta is meant to be one of the so-called "de-escalation zones" agreed to in a deal struck by Russia, Turkey and Iran last year.
-In theory, such zones -- also referred to as non-conflict or safe zones -- are meant to be areas where civilians can live without being targeted by any party in Syria's war.
+In theory, such zones, also referred to as nonconflict or safe zones, are meant to be areas where civilians can live without being targeted by any party in Syria's war.

 Attacks in Eastern Ghouta in recent weeks have provoked an international outcry.
 Since November, hundreds of civilians have been killed or injured in airstrikes and shelling across the country, according to the United Nations.